 When Bill retired from his work at the Museum of Anthropology in Vancouver, a study grant was established in his name.
 McLennan retired on October 31, 2013.
-The grant will be offered to two students from the 3rd year of the Freda Diesing program to travel and study ancestral objects at the Museum of Anthropology in Vancouver, British Columbia.
+The grant will be offered to two students of the Freda Diesing program to travel and study ancestral objects at the Museum of Anthropology in Vancouver, British Columbia.

 - Return flight from Terrace to Vancouver (3 days, 2 nights);

 - 2 Nights stay on-campus at the University of British Columbia;